aaronpowell/aaronpowell.github.io/src/documents/posts/2012-03-15-owin-and-middleware.html.md

 # Middleware

-In comes the concept of [Middleware](http://en.wikipedia.org/wiki/Middleware); now this isn't a new concept in software but it's probably foreign to most .NET developers, particularly ASP.Net as we've always had it there.
-But with OWIN it's not so you've kind of got to start from scratch.
+In comes the concept of [Middleware](http://en.wikipedia.org/wiki/Middleware); now this isn't a new concept in software but it's probably foreign to most .NET developers, particularly ASP.Net as we've always had it built in and never needed to think about it.
+But with OWIN it's not so, you've kind of got to start from scratch.

 *Now this isn't entirely true, there's already OWIN middleware out there like [Nancy](http://nancyfx.org/), [Kayak](https://github.com/kayak/kayak) and [Gate.Middleware](http://nuget.org/packages/gate.middleware) to name a few, but I want to introduce the concept and what to do to make a basic middleware.
 Really you want to be looking at existing libraries to give you what you need.*